-- Provide detailed diagnostics indicating how the coding was done, what problems were encountered, and how ambiguous the postal code was (especially re CD and CSD codes). - Document everything in a detailed User's Guide. - Make it simple to use by persons with little or no previous knowledge of geography or computers, and small enough to run regional subsets on unsophisticated personal computers.
+- Provide detailed diagnostics indicating how the coding was done, what problems were encountered, and how ambiguous the postal code was. - Document everything in a detailed User's Guide.

-• Update semi-annually following release of new vintages of the PCCF.
+- Make it simple to use by persons with little or no previous knowledge of geography or computers, and small enough to run regional subsets on unsophisticated personal computers. - Update semi-annually following release of new vintages of the PCCF.